 Then identify the best approach with "BEST: N"."""

-# Step 3: develop the winning approach
+# Step 3: Develop the winning approach

-through to the complete solution."""
+step by step, until the complete solution."""

-# See https://arxiv.org/abs/2305.10601 for the full algorithm
+# See https://arxiv.org/abs/2305.10601 for full algorithm

 return "Solution via ToT"

-# Internal benchmark (n=50 logic puzzles):
+# Benchmark (n=50 logic puzzles):

 # Standard CoT → 52% success